- Recently acquired regenerative medicine company Koligo Therapeutics

-- Global biotech unlocking the potential of personalized therapies and closed processing systems helpful in manufacturing
+- Unlocking potential of personalized therapies and closed processing system

 What Orgenesis does:

-Finally, the third component rests on a point-of care network, which is a collaborative, international ecosystem of leading research institutes and hospitals committed to supplying cell and gene therapies at the patient bedside.
-It is an intricate web of affiliated pre-clinical and clinical-stage biopharmaceutical companies, research institutions and hospitals through which Orgenesis is able to in-license technologies or advanced therapy medicinal products (ATMPs) and co-develop them with its partners.
+Finally, the third component rests on a point-of-care network, which is a collaborative, international ecosystem of leading research institutes and hospitals committed to supplying cell and gene therapies at the patient bedside.
+It is an intricate web of affiliated pre-clinical and clinical-stage biopharmaceutical companies, research institutions and hospitals through which Orgenesis is able to in-license technologies or advance therapy medicinal products (ATMPs) and co-develop them with its partners.

 The successful sale has spotlighted Orgenesis boss Vered Caplan’s considerable leadership skills.
-She has since been named one of the top 20 inspirational leaders in the field of advanced medicine by The Medicine Maker, which creates an annual Power List of the world’s top drugmakers.
+She has since been named one of the top 20 inspirational leaders in the field of advanced medicine by The Medicine Maker, which creates an annual Power List of top global drugmakers.

 How is it doing:

-In August, Orgenesis posted second-quarter results revealing surging revenue from its point-of-care cell and gene therapy (CGT) network.
-For the period ended June 30, 2020, Orgenesis posted revenue of $1.7 million, up 55%, compared to revenue of $1.1 million for the second quarter of 2019.
+In November, Orgenesis posted third-quarter results that saw its revenue jump 40% year-over-year on the back of growth in its point-of-care cell and gene therapy network.
+For the period ended September 30, 2020, the company reported revenue of $1.7 million, compared to $1.2 million in the same period in 2019.

-- Massive upside potential as the sale of Masthercell Global equips Orgenesis with a war chest for acquisitions
+- The sale of Masthercell Global equips Orgenesis with a war chest for acquisitions

-- Possible gains from leveraging its expertise in the field of cell and gene therapy, including anti-viral technologies relevant to the coronavirus
+- It is leveraging its expertise in anti-viral technologies relevant to the coronavirus

 What the boss says:

-Orgenesis CEO Vered Caplan noted that the company has “dramatically transformed” since the beginning of 2020 helped by the Masthercell sale.
+Orgenesis CEO Vered Caplan noted that the company has “dramatically transformed” in 2020 helped by the Masthercell sale.

 “The sale was an important step in our strategy to leverage our unique capabilities that directly address the key challenges facing the cell and gene therapy industry,” Caplan said in a statement.